open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 - Adopting and managing a new observability tool involves a steep learning curve for users unfamiliar with OTel concepts, components, and workflows.
-- If you are used to using PromQL, Prometheus’ powerful query language, you may have to learn how to use your backend’s query language.
+- Users of PromQL, Prometheus’ powerful query language, can still use it **if** they send metrics to a Prometheus-compatible backend.
 - OTel itself contains many moving parts, and presents its own challenges with scalability and adoption.
 - Maturity and stability within OTel varies; Prometheus has a mature ecosystem.